axdy/rfsoc_quant_amc/README.md

 # 📚 Publications
 The work demonstrated in this repository has been published in the following paper:

->**Andrew Maclellan**,
+> **Andrew Maclellan**,
-> *"Streaming-based CNN Architecture for Physical Layer Wireless Receivers: Deployment-Oriented Dataset Generation and Quantisation Methods"*,
+> *"Streaming-based CNN Architecture for Physical Layer Wireless Receivers: Deployment-Oriented Dataset Generation and Quantisation Methods,"*
 > PhD Thesis,
 > [doi:10.48730/4b4r-2d95](https://doi.org/10.48730/4b4r-2d95)